 Although it is the oldest of the seven ancient wonders of the world, the Great Pyramid of Giza is the only one which could survive in nearly intact condition.
 It is also known as Pyramid of Khufu or Pyramid of Cheops.
 Cheops is Khufu’s Hellenic name as the Greek travellers of the ancient times called him.

 For me, it was a little bit frustrating visiting the pyramids.
 I was just expecting something more mystical.
-Instead I got sandstorm, murmur of thousand people and claustrophobia by being in a low and narrow tunnel with hundreds of people sweated under hot Egyptian sun, just like me.
+Instead I got sandstorm, murmur of thousands of people and claustrophobia by being in a low and narrow tunnel with hundreds of people sweating under hot Egyptian sun, just like me.

 Still, it is so magnificent and impressive that I am glad I was there against all odds.
 Besides, I really liked being lost in the old alleys of the Cairo downtown.

-Among all Seven Wonders of the World, this is the only one that we don’t know its exact location.
-Sometimes I think it is just a legend because there have been found no evidence on its existence even in original Babylonian texts.
+Among all the Seven Wonders of the World, this is the only one that we do not know its exact location.
+Sometimes I think it is just a legend since there has been no evidence found about its existence, even in the original Babylonian texts.
 In addition, archaeologists haven’t found any artefact or fragment from the gardens yet.
 Still, we have some Greek manuscripts admiring the beauty of Hanging Gardens of Babylon.

-Even if it did exist, it should be destroyed after 1st century AD because travellers suddenly stops mentioning it.
-Most historian agrees it was an earthquake bringing its destruction.
+Even if it did exist, it must have been destroyed after the 1st century AD because the travellers suddenly stop mentioning it.
+Most historians agree that it was an earthquake bringing its destruction.

-A huge sculpture of the Zeus made by Greek artist Phidias has been considered as one of the 7 wonders of the world.
+A huge sculpture of Zeus created by the Greek artist Phidias has been considered as one of the 7 wonders of the world.
 In 435 BC, Phidias created his masterpiece with precious stones, gold, ivory and ebony and erected it in the Temple of Zeus in Olympia, Greece.

 Its destruction is also another unknown, yet an interesting story.
 Byzantium Emperor in Constantinople – Istanbul – had ordered moving of Statue of Zeus to the capital.
-It should had been a difficult task.
+It must have been a difficult task.
 It was dissembled and carried to Byzantium Empire.
-Then it was reassembled in palace of Lausus in Istanbul in 475 AD.
-Some historians believe it was destroyed in a fire took place around 436 AD.
+Then it was reassembled in the palace of Lausus in Istanbul in 475 AD.
+Some historians believe it was destroyed in a fire which took place around 436 AD.

-Colossus of Rhodes was a 30 metres tall statue which was made up of white marble, iron and brass.
-It was located in the harbour of Mandraki in Greek Island Rhodes.
+The Colossus of Rhodes was a 30 metres tall statue which was made up of white marble, iron and brass.
+It was located in the harbour of Mandraki in the Greek Island of Rhodes.

-It was constructed by Chares of Lindos in 280 BC to honour Greek god Helios.
-As a 10 store building tall statue, it couldn’t stand on its feet for long time.
-After an earthquake wiping away city of Rhodes in 226 BC, Colossus fell down.
+It was constructed by Chares of Lindos in 280 BC to honour the Greek god Helios.
+A statue as tall as a 10 stories building couldn’t stand on its feet for a long time.
+After an earthquake wiping away the city of Rhodes in 226 BC, the Colossus fell down.
 The Rhodians were afraid of Helios and didn’t attempt to repair and erect it again.
-I know it is unbelievable but the statue remained lay on the ground for over 800 years.
+I know it is unbelievable, but the statue remained laying on the ground for over 800 years.

 Arabs captured Rhodes in 653 AD and sold the statue to a Jewish merchant, Edessa.
-Rumor has it, the merchant had carried bronze parts away with 900 camels.
-However this story may not be reflecting historical facts because all evidences in references about Colossus of Rhodes disappears long before the Arab invasion.
+Rumour has it, the merchant had carried the bronze parts away with 900 camels.
+However, this story may not be reflecting the historical facts because all evidences in references to the Colossus of Rhodes disappears long before the Arab invasion.

-One of tallest buildings which was constructed by man was the Lighthouse of Alexandria for a long time.
-It is also known as Lighthouse of Pharos and the third longest surviving monument among all ancient wonders of the world after Great Pyramid of Giza and Mausoleum at Halicarnassus.
+One of the tallest buildings which was constructed by man was the Lighthouse of Alexandria for a long time.
+It is also known as the Lighthouse of Pharos and the third longest surviving monument among all the ancient wonders of the world, after the Great Pyramid of Giza and the Mausoleum at Halicarnassus.

-It was built in somewhere between 280 BC and 247 BC at Alexandria in Egypt.
-It was 137 metres tall, equal to 45 store tall building.
-Don’t you think it is enough to make us stop boasting with our tall skyscrapers of modern world?
+It was built sometime in between 280 BC and 247 BC at Alexandria in Egypt.
+It was 137 metres tall, equal to a 45 stories tall building.
+Don’t you think it is enough to make us stop boasting with our tall skyscrapers of the modern world?

 Alexander the Great founded the city of Alexandria in 332 BC.
 After his death, his top general announced himself as the new king and started to construct the lighthouse.
-It took 12 years and the general couldn’t see its completion but his son did.
+It took 12 years and the general could not see its completion, but his son did.

 Lighthouse of Alexandria remained intact until 796 AD.
-Then something happened at the upper tier of the wonder but it was still standing.
-3 earthquakes in 956, 1303 and 1323 finished the job and the world lost one more of the 7 wonders of the world.
+Then something happened at the upper tier of the wonder, but it was still standing.
+However, 3 earthquakes in 956, 1303 and 1323 finished the job and the world lost one more of the 7 wonders of the world.